Last updated: May 2020

 Okta is committed to trust and transparency.
 In addition to the monitoring at the infrastructure level, Okta implements a transparent monitoring, communication, and an incident response system via the Okta Status Site (status.okta.com).

-The Okta Status Site provides you real-time information about Okta and third-party service availability and flexibility in receiving updates during an incident.
-Status information is provided in an easy-to-read dashboard-style design, providing consolidated incident categories for clarity, updated with detailed incident information as it happens, and fast access to root cause analysis reports.
+The Okta Trust Site provides you real-time information about Okta and third-party service availability and flexibility in receiving updates during an incident.
+Status information is provided in an easy-to-read dashbaord-style design, providing consolidated incident categories for clarity, updated with detailed incident information as it happens, and fast access to root cause analysis reports.